-A couple months ago I noticed something rather interesting about Facebook Ads and Google Adsense.
+A couple of months ago I noticed something rather interesting about Facebook Ads vs Adsense.
 As any content marketer knows, the former is used to promote websites and requires you to spend money, while the latter is used to post ads and earn money.

 In many ways, they are similar and these similarities are evident throughout.
 For instance, it is much cheaper to market to users in India than United States on Facebook, while on Adsense you get much more money for a US click than an Indian one.
 All makes sense.
 But then I began wondering if there was a way to play one against the other.